That Old Familiar Feeling

 Even if things didn't work out like he wanted, Dean could at least make sure Sam was safe.
 Despite their time apart, that instinct still came as naturally to him as breathing, and was just as necessary.

 That need, and not knowing what else he could do, Dean turns the key and starts the car back up.
-He puts it into reverse and heads back to the one job he knows he can do, his true job, and the only family he has left at the moment.
+He puts it into reverse and heads back to the one job he knows he can do.
+It's the one that never stops and the one he can't fathom not doing.
+He'll take care of Sam.
+He heads back to the only family he has left at the moment.

 It could very well just be crappy reception and a worn bulb.
 Anyone else would chalk it up to as much, but Dean's not anyone else.